 This advanced technology uses energy to liquefy the floaters.
 It is important to understand that the laser does not break up the floaters into smaller pieces.
 Instead, it converts the clumps into molecules of gas, which are then reabsorbed by the eye.
 This procedure is very precise, and can eliminate floaters safely, without damaging the lens or retina.

 Before entertaining treatment, Dr. Foulkes insists on doing wide field photography using the latest technology called Optos to determine that you are safe to get vitreolysis.
 As flashes and floaters can be associated with increased risk of retinal detachment, a thorough retinal exam should precede treatment to look for holes or evidence that you may need retina treatment first.
 Vitreous stands can attach to the retina and liquefying them may reduce your risk.
 This treatment has been studied extensively and does not appear to increase your lifetime risk of retinal detachment.

 In order to get laser vitreolysis, you must first get a comprehensive eye exam to fully determine your eligibility for this procedure.
 Dr. Foulkes offers eye exams for adults, and can discuss your optic care options during your appointment.

 If you are a good candidate for the procedure, Dr. Foulkes and his experienced staff will then schedule your laser vitreolysis appointment.
 The procedure can take anywhere between 20 to 60 minutes.

 Because this is an outpatient procedure, after you are finished with your laser vitreolysis treatment, you can return home to rest.
-You may experience mild discomfort, redness or temporarily blurred vision directly following treatment, so be sure to arrange for a ride home.
+You are able to drive yourself home on the day of the procedure.